UmaSangumathi/BaitMaker/README.md

  3. NCBI blast commandline tool and database
  4. Sqlite python

-virusDB is a precompiled database of virus sequences from NCBI for which the baits are to be designed.
+VirusCapture.db is a precompiled database of virus sequences from NCBI for which the baits are to be designed.
 Create the database using NCBI_retreive_database.py script.
 Change the directory path and database name accordingly.

 --------------------------------------------------------------------------------------------------------
 ### B) Exhaustive baits: